hackle/putn/README.md

 A contrived shopping feature that works as follows,

 1. accepts a `BuyRequest`
-2. calculate and apply discounts (with information from Database and the `BuyRequest`)
+2. calculates and applies discounts
-3. debit the member's account
+3. charges member the discounted price

 ### How discounts are calculated
 - if member is having a birthday, then a certain discount is given